aj0strow/ajostrow.me/db/articles/catching-clicks.md

-When developing singe page apps, anchor clicks should not behave by navigating to a new path.
+In single page apps, clicking links should not navigate the user away from the current page.
+All anchor clicks should be caught and dealt with accordingly.

 ### Event Delegation